Premier Education

 Family and friends help

-Many parents call on the help of grandparents or other family members to help out during the school holidays.
-Not only is it a great way for them to spend time with these young family members, but it provides you with low-cost support.
+Many parents call on the help of grandparents or other family members to help out during the school holidays, even if only for a few hours!
+Not only is it a great way for them to spend time with these young family members, but it provides you with low-cost childcare support.

 Sharing help with friends or other parents at your child’s school is another option, giving your child the chance to hang out with some buddies over the holidays, as well as providing you with convenient childcare.
 Remember though, you need to return the favour, so be prepared to take on extra little ones if this is an arrangement you’re going for.